We are working with others on a number of projects to help regenerate Coalville - and we need your help!

 Visit the Choose Coalville website to find out more.

-We are pleased to announce the arrival of the Vienna Festival Ballet in Coalville.
+We are pleased to announce the return of the Vienna Festival Ballet in Coalville.
 This event is brought to you by Performing Arts @ Century Theatre, supported by North West Leicestershire District Council.

-Book tickets for Vienna Festival Ballet Cinderella at the Century Theatre, Coalville.
-Advance tickets are priced at £22 and are available to purchase from 10am on Monday 19 December by phoning the Century Theatre Box Office on 01530 278444.
+Book tickets for Vienna Festival Ballet Swan Lake at the Century Theatre, Coalville.
+Advance tickets are priced at £24, £25 on the door, and are available to purchase from 10am on 5 December, 2017 by phoning the Century Theatre Box Office on 01530 278444.

 Improvement projects already taking place in Coalville: